Stephenson-Software/Kreatures/README.md

 # Kreatures
-Lets you put a creature into a simulation with other creatures.
-You can then see what your creature does.
+This application allows the user to place a creature into a simulation with other creatures.
+The user can then see what their creature does.